szczepankozdeba/BattleShips-PCB/README.md

 # BattleShips-PCB
 PCB boards desined in Altium Desiner as a hardware to BattleShips project.
 Poject Contein 2 PCB Boards:
-- Stap witk mikrocontrolore
+- Stap with microcontroller
-- Sainboad with output pins and powe converter
+- Mainboad with output pins and powerconverter